-On March 14, 2023, Osisko Development announced that, subject to the final approval of the TSX-V, it intended to amend the exercise prices of the Brokered Warrants and Non-Brokered Warrants such that (i) the exercise price of the Brokered Warrants is reduced from \$22.80 per Common Share to \$14.75 per Common Share and (ii) the exercise price of the Non-Brokered Warrants is reduced from US\$18.00 per Common Share to US\$10.70 per Common Share (the "Warrant Repricing").
+On March 14, 2023, the Corporation announced that, subject to the final approval of the TSX-V, it intended to amend the exercise prices of the Brokered Warrants and Non-Brokered Warrants such that (i) the exercise price of the Brokered from \$22.80 per Common Share to \$14.75 per Common Share and (ii) the exercise price of the Non-Brokered Warrants is reduced from US\$18.00 per Common Share to US\$10.70 per Common Share (the "Warrant Repricing").
 The Warrant Repricing was completed on March 17, 2023.